Disruption is failure - how to transform with AI without breaking anything

 Evolution is not slow.
 It is sustainable.

 The difference: revolutionary change assumes you know the right answer before you start.
 Evolutionary change assumes you will figure it out as you learn.
-In complex systems like mid-size businesses, the second assumption is correct.
+MIT research found that purchasing from specialized vendors succeeds about 67% of the time, while internal builds succeed one-third as often.
+The organizations that try to figure everything out internally, disrupting as they go, fail at twice the rate.

 Organizations that can build evolutionary change into their culture rarely need revolutionary transformation.
 They adapt continuously instead of waiting until they are so far behind that only disruption will catch them up.